 The trail meanders down this streambed for approximately 5 miles (8.0 km).
 Then the canyon starts to open up into another canyon.
 There is a beautiful stream with green-blue water and a lot of plants.
 It starts oasis in the desert.

 The path will take you next to the stream where you will encounter a bridge.
-The trail crosses the bridge, thus entering into the Supai village.
+The trail crosses the bridge, thus entering the Supai village.
 On the tree, you will find a sign: do not take pictures of the village and community, so respect it, please.
 The trail enters the village, where is the check-in office.
-There is a lot of sings on how to get there.
-You have to go to and check-in.
+There are a lot of signs on how to get there.
+You have to go to and check in.

 From the office, it’s an easy path to camping.
 You have to cross a village.
 You will see a small village square where all the public buildings are located.
 There is a post office from which mail is taken up by mules!
 The trail then goes through the village along the canyon wall to the right.
 You will see an Indian school and a church (visitors are welcome), and Havasupai Lodge.
 It is only one lodging opportunity near Havasu Falls, but it’s not easy to book it.

 From the Supai Village, the trail leads you to the first and second waterfalls: Fifty Food Falls and Little Navajo Falls.
 Fifty Foot Falls is located about 8.5 miles from the trailhead and a mile or so from Supai village.
 Little Navajo Falls is directly below Fifty Foot Falls, so you can easily hit both of these at the same time during your hike.
 Then you reach the famous one – the top of Havasu Falls.
 Havasu Falls is down the hill about a half to three-quarters of a mile past Little Navajo Falls.
 You don’t need to climb to these three waterfalls to reach them in contrast to Mooney Falls and Beaver Falls.